computational-san/computational-san.github.io/README.md

-# (WIP) Phantom - Jekyll Theme

-A Jekyll version of the "Phantom" theme by

 # Computational Social Affective Neuroscience
 This website is to share training resources on computational methods to the social and affective neuroscience community.
 The template for this website was developed by [HTML5 UP](https://html5up.net/) and ported to jekyll by [Andrew Banchich](https://github.com/andrewbanchich/phantom-jekyll-theme) (see credits below).